Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 15 minutes early?
 She was so calm I thought I was in the Twilight

 "Lynn, it is almost 2 pm.
-I am already 40 minutes late!"
+I am already 40 minutes late for my wedding!"

 There was a gasp on the line.
 Then silence.
 In a barely audible